boozinka/kb_ansible/README.md

 ### Exercises:

-1a.
+1. Ansible 'conditionals', 'tags' and 'limits'

+   a.
 Construct an Ansible playbook that contains a single play.
 The play should execute the following:

    * If the ansible_network_os is "eos" then "eos_command" should be used to retrieve "show ip arp"
    * If the ansible_network_os is "ios" then "ios_command" should be used to retrieve "show ip arp"
    * If the ansible_network_os is "junos" then "junos_command" should be used to retrieve "show arp" (notice slight command differences).
    * For each of the above, register the output into a unique variable for example, show_ip_arp_eos.
    * Print out the registered output only for the EOS devices.

    Note, you will be required to disable fact gathering for the Juniper device.
 There is an issue with the Juniper lab device and Ansible where fact gathering will fail.

-1b.
+   b.
 Expand on your playbook that you created in exercise1a.
 Add tags into your playbook such that you can execute only the "eos", "ios", or "junos" section of your playbook depending on which tag you provide.
 For example, if I provide the "eos" tag, then only the "eos" tasks should be run.

-1c.
+   c.
 Use the "--limit" argument and your playbook from exercise1a to execute the playbook only for "arista5".

 2. Create a Playbook that executes against the nxos1 switch.
 This playbook should use a "loop" and the "nxos_command" module to execute "show vlan id" for each of the following four VLANs: 1, 2, 3, 4.
 Register the output of this task to a variable named "vlans".